trailheadlabs/outerspatial-map-library/api/index.md

 ## <a name="concepts">Concepts</a>

-Understanding a few fundamental concepts will help you get the most out of NPMap.js.
+Understanding a few fundamental concepts will help you get the most out of OuterSpatial.js.

 **[[⬆]](#)**

 ### <a name="bootstrap-vs-api">Bootstrap vs. API</a>

-There are three ways to use NPMap.js: The "Bootstrap" method, the "API" method, and the "Hybrid" method.
+There are three ways to use OuterSpatial.js: The "Bootstrap" method, the "API" method, and the "Hybrid" method.

 #### Bootstrap

-To create a map using the Bootstrap method, create an `NPMap` config object and add configuration properties to it as documented above.
-Then load `npmap-bootstrap.js` and NPMap.js takes over from there.
+To create a map using the Bootstrap method, create an `OS` config object and add configuration properties to it as documented above.
+Then load `os-bootstrap.js` and OuterSpatial.js takes over from there.

-This method is the recommended (and easiest) way to create maps with NPMap.js, and it takes full advantage of the power of NPMap.js.
-It includes "extras" like a spinning loading indicator and automatic loading of `npmap.css`.
+This method is the recommended (and easiest) way to create maps with OuterSpatial.js, and it takes full advantage of the power of OuterSpatial.js.
+It includes "extras" like a spinning loading indicator and automatic loading of `os.css`.

 #### API

-It is also possible to create maps by interacting directly with the NPMap.js API in a way similar to other more "traditional" web mapping libraries like Google Maps and the ArcGIS JavaScript API.
-This method requires a manual load of both `npmap.css` and `npmap.js`, and it lacks the "extras" that come along with the Bootstrap method.
+It is also possible to create maps by interacting directly with the OuterSpatial.js API in a way similar to other more "traditional" web mapping libraries like Google Maps and the ArcGIS JavaScript API.
+This method requires a manual load of both `outerspatial.css` and `outerspatial.js`, and it lacks the "extras" that come along with the Bootstrap method.
 It also requires at least a general understanding of JavaScript.

 #### Hybrid

-The NPMap team builds many of its maps using a hybrid approach that uses `npmap-bootstrap.js` to do the initial configuration and load of a map and then takes advantage of NPMap.js' [hooks](../examples/hooks.html) and API to add custom functionality.
+Trailhead Labs builds many of its maps using a hybrid approach that uses `outerspatial-bootstrap.js` to do the initial configuration and load of a map and then takes advantage of OuterSpatial.js' [hooks](../examples/hooks.html) and API to add custom functionality.

 This approach gets the best of both the Bootstrap and API methods: Easy initial configuration with advanced programmatic access for complete control.
 This approach also has an added benefit of consistency.
 Every map built using this hybrid approach is laid out (or "scaffolded") in a consistent way.

-This hybrid approach is possible because NPMap.js exposes the underlying [Map](#map), [Layer](#layer), [Control](#control), and [Module](#module) objects so they can be interacted with programatically after they are initialized.
+This hybrid approach is possible because OuterSpatial.js exposes the underlying [Map](#map), [Layer](#layer), [Control](#control), and [Module](#module) objects so they can be interacted with programatically after they are initialized.

-For example, once NPMap.js creates a map it exposes the internal map object via a `L` property on the `NPMap.config` object.
-This means you can access the object like this: `NPMap.config.L`.
+For example, once OuterSpatial.js creates a map it exposes the internal map object via a `L` property on the `OS.config` object.
+This means you can access the object like this: `OuterSpatial.config.L`.

-You can also access the `baseLayers` and `overlays` objects initialized by NPMap.js in a similar way:
+You can also access the `baseLayers` and `overlays` objects initialized by OuterSpatial.js in a similar way:

-* `NPMap.config.baseLayers[0].L` gets a reference to the layer object for the first baseLayer
+* `OuterSpatial.config.baseLayers[0].L` gets a reference to the layer object for the first baseLayer
-* `NPMap.config.overlays[0].L` gets a reference to the layer object for the first overlay
+* `OuterSpatial.config.overlays[0].L` gets a reference to the layer object for the first overlay

 **[[⬆]](#)**

 ### <a name="hooks">Hooks</a>

 You can use the `preinit` and `init` hooks to add custom functionality to your map.
-Both hooks must accept a callback function and execute it to pass control back to NPMap.js.
+Both hooks must accept a callback function and execute it to pass control back to OuterSpatial.js.

-    var NPMap = {
+    var OuterSpatial = {
       div: 'map',
       hooks: {
         preinit: function(callback) {